Giphy/giphy-ios-sdk/Docs.md

 end
 ```
 **Note**: for pure Objective-C projects, add an empty swift file to your project and choose `Create the Bridging Header` when prompted by Xcode.
 This allows static libraries to be linked.

+### Swift Package Manager

+Add a new Swift Package to your app linking this repo (`https://github.com/Giphy/giphy-ios-sdk`).
+Swift Package Manager is supported for versions 2.1.3 and later.

+### Carthage

+We are currently unable to distribute the GIPHY SDK through Carthage.
+If you are using Carthage, simply drag `GiphyUISDK.xcframework` into your project.

+You will also have to add [webp support](https://github.com/SDWebImage/libwebp-Xcode) to your project.

 ### Configure your API key